Granite Sealers

 Rock Doctor 3-Piece Granite Care Kit

 When we first decided to review this product, we knew that it wouldn’t appeal to everyone.
-That’s because most of the people who are reading these reviews are looking for a sealant and not an all-in-one kit.
+That’s because most people are looking for a sealant and not an all-in-one kit.
 However, we felt that this product did such a good job of maintaining granite and other natural stone surfaces, we just couldn’t resist including it on our list.
-We were simply blown away by this product and feel that if consumers give it a chance it will not only replace their current granite sealer, but it will also replace their current granite cleaner and polish as well.
+We feel that it will not only replace your current granite sealer, but it will replace your current granite cleaner and polish as well.
 Let’s examine this product closer, so we can see what it can do.

-The first thing we would like to mention is that this kit comes with 3 separate 18-ounce cans of product.
-There’s a granite sealer, of course, but there’s only a granite cleaner and a granite polish included as well.
+Firstly, this kit comes with 3 separate 18-ounce cans.
+There’s a granite sealer, of course, but there’s also a granite cleaner and a granite polish included as well.
 Each of these cans is made out of 100% recyclable steel, so they’re more eco-friendly than many of the products contained in plastic bottles.
-That makes them better for the environment because steel is more easily recycled than plastic.
 And if it does end up in a landfill, steel will break down in 50-years or less, while plastic hangs around for centuries before it fully breaks down.
 That’s important to consider since the planet currently has an ongoing plastic disposal problem.

-The thing that’s more important than the eco-friendly packaging of this kit is the product that’s contained in these cans.
-And that’s what we’re going to address right now.
-This kit features a cleaner that’s pH-balanced and is non-abrasive, so it won’t harm any seal that’s put down on the stone.
+The thing that’s more important than the eco-friendly packaging of this kit is the product itself.
+This kit features a cleaner that’s pH-balanced and is non-abrasive, so it won’t harm any sealer on the stone.
 The granite sealer is a water-based formula that can be used as both stone and grout sealer and is designed to lock dirt, grimes, and moisture out of the stone.
 And finally, the granite polish is a product that keeps the stone’s surface nice and shiny.
-It’s glossy appearance and shine is sure to impress everyone who sees it and helps to keep the stone looking as good as new.
+Its glossy appearance and shine is sure to impress everyone who sees it and helps to keep the stone looking as good as new.

 PROS: